Terrance Thomas

-Terrance Lamar Thomas (born December 29, 1980) is an American professional basketball player who currently plays for Deportes Castro of Chile.
+Terrance Lamar Thomas (born December 29, 1980) is an American retired professional basketball player who last played for Deportes Castro of Chile.
 He played college basketball at Baylor University.

 Career

 He played professionally for T71 Dudelange (Luxembourg), BK Ventspils (Latvia), the Fort Worth Flyers (D-League), the Artland Dragons (Germany), the Bakersfield Jam (D-League), and Potros ITSON (Mexico).

 In 2006, Thomas represented BK Ventspils in the Baltic Basketball League All-Star Game.
 In 2008, he won the German Bundesliga Cup with the Artland Dragons.

 In March 2010, he signed with Selçuk University of the TBL2.

 On February 20, 2012, he was acquired by the Canton Charge.

 In March 2013, he was acquired by the Fort Wayne Mad Ants.
 In November 2013, he was reacquired by the Mad Ants.
 On December 2, 2013, he was waived by the Mad Ants.